 - Records retention is a high priority, but lack of time, available workforce, and necessary funds are the biggest barriers to more mature data retention and preservation processes.

 The entire report is free and available for download from our website.
-Simply click the button below to be directed to the download page and see how you compare.
+Simply click the link below to be directed to the download page and see how you compare.